bbartholdy/r-socialsci/_episodes/06-rmarkdown.md

 &#96;&#96;&#96;
 </pre>

-That is, you place a chunk of R code between ```{r chunk_name} and ```.
+That is, between ```{r chunk_name} and ```, you place the R code you want to run.
 Naming a chunk is optional, but recommended.
 Each chunk name must be unique, and only contain numbers, `-`, and `_`.

 The keyboard shortcut for inserting a code chunk in RStudio is
 <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>I</kbd> on Windows and Linux, or
 <kbd>Cmd</kbd>+<kbd>Option</kbd>+<kbd>I</kbd> on Mac.

-, which we will
-call 'setup'.
-We don't won't to show the chunk or the output of the chunk, so we use: `{r setup, include=FALSE}`.
+To load **tidyverse**, we will insert a chunk and call it 'setup'.
+Since we don't won't to show the chunk or the output of the chunk, so we use: `{r setup, include=FALSE}`.
+More on chunk options later.

 ~~~